osposweb/osposweb.github.io/OSPOS-development-index.md

 ```

 1. That `employees_change_password` and `employees_save` strings are defined in a php array named `lang` (that's why -> lang access),
-of the file in `application/languaje` directory, the file will be named always `<controllername>_lang.php`
+of the file in `application/language` directory, the file will be named always `<controllername>_lang.php`
 in this case its: `employees_lang.php`.
-2. Each file are inside a directory with the languaje code , as example for Spanish the directory its `es`
+2. Each file are inside a directory with the language code , as example for Spanish the directory its `es`
-so the file are in `application/languaje/es/employees_lang.php` and the string ARE part of the lang array.
+so the file are in `application/language/es/employees_lang.php` and the string ARE part of the lang array.
 3. So in conclusion you must use the lang strings defined here for each frontend message string to the user.
 Of course only predefined strings, pleas follow this document to lear about manage lang strings.